Albert Marco: Later life

-On April 1, 1929, Marco was sent to San Quentin State Prison to serve his sentence.
-Marco appealed the ruling, but was denied a second trial.
-He was paroled on April 7, 1933.
-Marco was deported to Italy in November 1933.
-He returned to Los Angeles in 1937 hoping to permanently stay in the United States, but he was denied and ordered to return to Italy again.
-In 1952 a Daily News staff writer named Jack Strange claimed that Marco was still alive and living in Venice, Italy, where he ran a restaurant.
+Marco returned to Los Angeles in 1937 hoping to permanently stay in the United States, but he was denied and ordered to return to Italy again.
+In 1952, a Daily News staff writer named Jack Strange claimed that Marco was still alive and living in Venice, Italy, where he ran a restaurant.
+He died in prison in Chino, California in 1954.